11 Mexican Thanksgiving Recipes to Spice Up Your Holiday Menu

 Your go-to Mexican recipes and your favorite Thanksgiving dishes have combined to create a one-of-a-kind, totally tasty Thanksgiving dinner.
 Starting with Roasted-Pumpkin Guacamole and finishing with Chipotle-Cream Cheese Pumpkin Pie, this Mexican Thanksgiving menu offers the best of both worlds.
+Ditch your green bean casserole for the year and turn to Mexican side dishes, turkey, and desserts instead!
 Who knows?
 Your Mexican Thanksgiving meal might be the start of a new tradition.

 Get started on your Thanksgiving fiesta by serving up these Mexican recipes: